pointOfive/chat130/Week_01.md

-#### 9. Have you reviewed the course [wiki-textbook](https://github.com/pointOfive/stat130chat130/wiki) and interacted with a ChatBot (or, if that wasn't sufficient, real people in the course piazza discussion board or TA office hours) to help you understand all the material in the tutorial and lecture that you didn't quite follow when you first saw it?<br>
+### 9. Have you reviewed the course wiki-textbook and interacted with a ChatBot (or, if that wasn't sufficient, real people in the course piazza discussion board or TA office hours) to help you understand all the material in the tutorial and lecture that you didn't quite follow when you first saw it?<br>

 <details class="details-example"><summary style="color:blue"><u>Further Guidance</u></summary>

+>  Here is the link of [wiki-textbook](https://github.com/pointOfive/stat130chat130/wiki) in case it gets lost among all the information you need to keep track of  : )
+>
 > Just answering "Yes" or "No" or "Somewhat" or "Mostly" or whatever here is fine as this question isn't a part of the rubric; but, the midterm and final exams may ask questions that are based on the tutorial and lecture materials; and, your own skills will be limited by your familiarity with these materials (which will determine your ability to actually do actual things effectively with these skills... like the course project...)

 </details>

-***Don't forget to ask for summaries of your ChatBot session(s) and paste these into your homework notebook (including link(s) to chat log histories if you're using ChatGPT)!***
+_**Don't forget to ask for summaries of your ChatBot session(s) and paste these into your homework notebook (including link(s) to chat log histories if you're using ChatGPT)!**_

 ## Recommended Additional Useful Activities [Optional]